 AI isn’t showing any sign of slowing down.
 And as new solutions hit the market (and workplace), support teams should make sure they retain focus on what makes their teams great.
 This means stepping up to the plate with strategy, first-hand examples, and a thorough understanding of what AI can do.

 It could also mean putting time in to talk to the Aircall team about our new AI-supported call and voicemail transcription feature.
 This is the first step on our AI journey and it could be yours too.

-Don’t forget to dig into our AI Index, packed with new data, advice, and insights that provide you with everything you need to get to grips with AI.
+Don’t forget to dig into our Guide to AI in Customer-Facing Teams, packed with new data, advice, and insights that provide you with everything you need to get to grips with AI.
 Today could be the day you start using AI to give a little support back to your support team.